 Dental implants are titanium oral appliances or fixtures that are used to replace missing teeth.
 They feature a replacement from the root of the teeth.
 It is why a dental implant procedure involves installing an implant in the jaw of the patient.
 The metal frames have to be placed beneath the gum tissue, which usually necessitates a surgical procedure.

-Before considering any dental implants near you, it is important to know why you would need the implants in the first place.
+Before considering any dental implants, it is important to know why you would need the implants in the first place.
 As mentioned earlier, dental implants are used as a treatment option for missing teeth.
 Your dentist may recommend a dental implant under the following conditions:

-For a dental bridge – dental bridge vs. implant are both relevant in correcting missing teeth situations.
+- For a dental bridge – Dental bridge or dental implant are both relevant in correcting missing teeth situations.
 Technically, a dental bridge is the most common treatment for closing gaps of missing teeth.
 However, when using dental bridges, implants can be used.
 Their use will be to hold the dental bridge in place and offer more stability.
 In that situation, they are considered implant-supported bridges.
 They are more preferable to traditional dental bridges that rely on adjacent natural teeth for support.

-When you go for an all on 4 dental implants in Hillsborough Township, NJ, the dentist has to inform you of several factors that might affect the option of teeth replacement you get.
+When you go for an all on 4 dental implants, the dentist has to inform you of several factors that might affect the option of teeth replacement you get.
 Technically, all on 4 dental implants means that you only need 4 implants to replace all teeth in a single arch, whether upper or lower.
 This means you do not need an implant for every missing tooth.
 However, a dentist can advise otherwise, based on some of the following factors: